-Unlike Chrome Setting and Chrome Flags which allow you to disable or enable new features on Chrome, Chrome Components are the individual components of Chrome that work in the background and make those features possible.
-For example, ‘there’s a component called “Adobe Flash Player” that let’s Adobe Flash Player work on your Chrome.
+Unlike Chrome Settings and Chrome Flags which allow you to disable or enable new features on Chrome, Chrome Components are the individual components of Chrome that work in the background and make those features possible.
+For example, there’s a component called “Hyphenation” that allows Google Chrome to add breaks or hyphens to words in narrow containers.

 How to Open Chrome Components

 The Chrome Components page on Google Chrome can be accessed by using the Chrome URL feature.
 A user only needs to visit the chrome://components URL page and he will be shown all the different components of Chrome.
 To update a Chrome Component, just click on the “Check for update” below that component, and it will automatically update the said component if an update is available.